Snake bite

 • Type of antivenom used depends on the geographical site, clinical features and laboratory tests.

-• Monovalent is always preferred to polyvalent as it is safer (fewer side effects), cheaper and specific.
+• Monovalent is always preferred to polyvalent as it is safer and less expensive.

 • Consult the WA Poisons Information on 13 11 26 for guidance on the choice of anti-venom and need for repeat doses.